shash42/ApertiumBidixGen/Tool/README.md

 <h2> Parsing Bilingual Dictionaries or RDF Data </h2>

 The algorithm reads from a simple internal format different from both Apertium Bilingual Dictionaries and RDF Data.
 This is so that in the future if data from more sources needs to be taken, they can be converted into this simple format by writing only a new parsing script.
-After that, the algorithm can use this data too. <br>
+After that, the algorithm can use this data too.
+The internal format is a TSV of the following format: <br>

+Word_Rep1	POS1	Lang1	Word_Rep2	POS2	Lang2 <br>

 Typically, you will have to parse the provided directories once after installation.
 In the future you can reuse that parsed data.
 If you add any new bidixes, you'll have to parse them too. <br>